mendix/docs/content/en/docs/appstore/modules/aws/amazon-bedrock.md

 The sync can take up to a few minutes and the calls to your knowledge base during this process cannot be handled accurately.
 To make sure the sync process has ended, you can use the [GetIngestionJob](#get-ingestion-job) action in the Amazon Bedrock Connector to retrieve the status of the ingestion job, along with other details.
 {{% /alert %}}

-#### 6.1.3 Safeguards
+#### 6.2 Safeguards

 AWS has introduced safeguards for Bedrock (currently in preview).
 When available, there will be two features: Guardrails and Watermark detection.

-The guardrail feature will allow you to
+The guardrail feature will allow you to:
-- Filter harmful content with configurable thresholds based on your responsible AI policies
+* Filter harmful content with configurable thresholds based on your responsible AI policies.
-- Determine how to handle personally identifiable information (PII) and
+* Determine how to handle personally identifiable information (PII).
-- Deny topics.
+* Deny topics.

-The watermark detection feature makes it possible to tell if an image has been created using Amazon Titan.
+The watermark detection feature will make it possible to tell if an image has been created using Amazon Titan.

-More information about guardrails can be found in this [AWS blogpost](https://aws.amazon.com/blogs/aws/guardrails-for-amazon-bedrock-helps-implement-safeguards-customized-to-your-use-cases-and-responsible-ai-policies-preview/) and in the [AWS documentation](https://aws.amazon.com/de/bedrock/guardrails/).
+More information about guardrails can be found in this [AWS blogpost](https://aws.amazon.com/blogs/aws/guardrails-for-amazon-bedrock-helps-implement-safeguards-customized-to-your-use-cases-and-responsible-ai-policies-preview/) and in the [AWS documentation](https://aws.amazon.com/en/bedrock/guardrails/).